How veganism can fuel an elite athlete to glory

 Far from being a negative, the new diet has made Hamilton feel, he says, "better than ever."

 "I feel amazing.
-It's the best I've ever felt in my life," Hamilton, whose historic season will come to an end this weekend at the Abu Dhabi Grand Prix, says.
+It's the best I've ever felt in my life," Hamilton says.

 "Physically I feel the best I've ever felt.
 I feel incredibly clean and healthy."